Last Updated on

 It also depends on the type of support you are using for this list.
 I usually write it down in an agenda or a piece of paper – so not a list on a computer.
 It’s easier for me to add new items and then to scratch those that I already included in my bag.
 But this is not the only way to create the perfect list – as one on the phone or computer can also be useful.

 For a list created on a smartphone, you can also use a notes application – maybe even share it with someone else, if you are traveling with another person (spouse, friends.)
+To ensure your travel plans are secure, you should use a VPN before transfering the file.

 Check the weather